configcat/docs/website/docs/faq.md

 Currently, there's no direct way to change the email address of an account.
 However, you can:

-- Invite the New Email: Add the new email address to your account.
+- Invite the new email to join your ConfigCat organization; this will create a fresh ConfigCat account.
-- Delete the Old Email: Remove the old email.
+- Grant all the necessary permissions to the new account.
+- Proceed with deleting your old account from [here](https://app.configcat.com/my-account).

 If you lack privileges for this, contact your organization admin or a team management member.

 Please note: Switching emails means you'll lose preferences from your old account, such as permissions, API keys, and Zombie flag settings.
 Transfer essential settings first.